25th Annual Southwest Crop Diagnostic Days

 Staff from the Ontario Ministry of Agriculture, Food and Rural Affairs, University of Guelph Ridgetown Campus and Agriculture and Agri-Food Canada will conduct the sessions.

-Herbicide Injury in Corn – Learn to recognize the symptoms caused by new and common products.
+Herbicide Injury in Corn and Soybeans – A hands-on look at herbicide injury in corn and soybeans.
+Learn to recognize the symptoms caused by new and common products.
 (PM)

 Door Registration will be based on availability.
 Fee $125